dan0fwar/Computer-Vision/README.md

-# OAK-D Object Recognition and Depth Processing
+# OAK-D Object Recognition, Depth Processing, and Pointcloud Generation

 This repository contains Python scripts for object recognition, distance measurement, point cloud generation, and depth mapping using the OAK-D LR camera.